Eating, Diet, & Nutrition for Kidney Stones

 Consider replacing some of the meat and animal protein you would typically eat with some of these plant-based foods that are high in protein:

-- soy foods, such as soy milk and tofu
+- soy foods, such as soy milk, soy nut butter, and tofu

-- nuts and nut spreads, such as almond butter, peanut butter, and soy nut butter
+- nuts and nut products, such as almonds and almond butter, cashews and cashew butter, walnuts, and pistachios

 - sunflower seeds